dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

         Type: Directory
     ```

+    >Note: The syntax `'[x={ <code> } =]'` invokes PowerShell code for adding data to your yaml files during compilation.
+More information about this can be found on [Datum.InvokeCommand](https://github.com/raandree/Datum.InvokeCommand).

     A node's YAML will contain data that is unique to the node, like its name or IP address.
-It will also contain role assignments like 'FileServer', the location of the node as well as the optional LCM configuration name to pull.
+It will also contain role assignments like `FileServer`, the location of the node as well as the optional LCM configuration name to pull.

-13. The role of a node (FileServer) is effectively a link to another YAML file, in this case 'FileServer.yml' in the folder 'DSC\DscConfigData\Roles'.
+1. The role of a node (`FileServer`) is effectively a link to another YAML file, in this case `FileServer.yml` in the folder `.\source\Roles\FileServer.yml`.
 A role describes settings that are meant for a group of nodes and is the next level of generalization.
-Notice that the content starts with the 'Configurations' key.
+Notice that the content starts with the `Configurations` key.
 Nodes, Roles and Locations can all subscribe to DSC composite resources, which we call configurations:

     ```yaml
     Configurations: